KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/questions/extending-ontology.md

+# Extending the Questions Ontology

-**The Scientific Questions Ontology** defines semantic templates for scientific questions, variables, options, and constraints.
+**The Scientific Questions Ontology** defines core concepts to express scientific question templates, question variables, options, and constraints.

-In the next step, you will create a new ontology that describes the questions, variables, options, and constraints for the Bike-sharing domain
+We show here with simple examples how to use an ontology editor to add new types of questions to DISK.

-## Step 1: Installing protege
+## Step 1: Setting Up an Ontology Editor

-To work with ontology, we recommend using [protégé](https://protege.stanford.edu).

-Check the official instruction to learn [how to install it](http://protegeproject.github.io/protege/installation/)

-## Step 2: Creating the Bike-sharing question ontology

-Create a new ontology extending SQO:
+We recommend using the [Protégé](https://protege.stanford.edu) ontology editor.
+Extensive documentation about how to install Protégé [is available here](http://protegeproject.github.io/protege/installation/).

+Load into Protégé the DISK Scientific Questions Ontology:

-1. Open Protege
+1. Open Protégé
-2. Click the button + near the Direct Imports section.
+2. Click the "+" button next to the "Direct Imports" section.
 3. A new window will be opened
-4. Paste the SQO link in the URI text field [`https://knowledgecaptureanddiscovery.github.io/QuestionOntology/release/v1.0.0/ontology.xml`](https://knowledgecaptureanddiscovery.github.io/QuestionOntology/release/v1.0.0/ontology.xml)
+4. Paste the DISK Scientific Qquestions Ontology URL in the text field [`https://knowledgecaptureanddiscovery.github.io/QuestionOntology/release/v1.0.0/ontology.xml`](https://knowledgecaptureanddiscovery.github.io/QuestionOntology/release/v1.0.0/ontology.xml)

 ![Untitled](../../figures/admin-guide/Untitled%201.png)

 Great.
-You had created a new ontology for the Bike-rental Domain.

-In the next step, you will create the questions.

-## Thinking and creating the question
+You are all set to extend the ontology with new types of questions.

+## Designing New Types of Question

 In this step, we will learn how to transfer your question into the ontology

 ![2.Searching.png](../../figures/admin-guide/2Searching.png)

-Let’s suppose that we want to know `Can we predict the number of rented bikes using 3 climate variables?`

-This question can be broken into three pieces:
+Suppose that our users want to predict the number of bike rentals in a bike sharing service from the weather forecast in an area.
+One user may live in Los Angeles and may ask whether bike rentals can be predicted from temperature only.
+Another user may live in Seattle and wonder whether temperature and precipitation will be the most important factors.
+Another user living in Chicago may believe that temperature, wind, and precipitation will be needed to make a prediction.

+There are three aspects to this kind of question:

 1. **Question**: It represents our Scientific question using human language
 2. **Question Variable:** It represents the *variables* used on *a question*.